- This event has passed.

 Sunday Workshop and COVID-19

-In the interest of public health, Sunday Workshops will be offered as distance-learning workshops until further notice.
-They will take place online using Zoom online video conferencing.
+Sunday Workshop will continue to be offered as a distance-learning workshop in March.
+It will take place online using Zoom online video conferencing.
 If you are not submitting a poem but would like to attend, please email us at [email protected] to register.